 While the tooth is numb, the dentist will prepare the tooth by removing any decay and shaping the surface to properly fit the crown.
 Once these details are accomplished, your temporary crown will be placed with temporary cement and your bite will be checked to ensure you are biting properly.

 At your second appointment, your temporary crown or bridge will be removed, the tooth will be cleaned, and your new crown will be carefully placed to ensure the spacing and bite are accurate.

 You will be given post-operative instructions and encouraged to have regular dental visits to check your new crown.

 If you have a tooth that is damaged or decayed, but still intact, a crown may be right for you.
 If your tooth is missing, but its former position is surrounded by other tooth structures, a bridge may be the solution for you.
 Schedule an office consultation to determine whether you could benefit from crowns or bridges.

 You should expect to be scheduled for two appointments.
 The first appointment entails shaping the tooth in such a way that a crown will fit over it.
-When the desirable shape has been achieved, a final impression will be made.
+When the desired shape has been achieved, a final impression will be made.
 This impression is then sent to a dental lab where your permanent crown will be made.
 Most crowns are made and returned to our office in about a week.
 At the end of your first appointment, a temporary crown will be made.
-You will wear this temporary crown until you return for your second appointment, when the permanent crown is permanently cemented in to place.
+You will wear this temporary crown until you return for your second appointment when the permanent crown is permanently cemented into place.

 Temporary crowns are kept in place on the tooth with temporary cement.
 Anything that is sticky or chewy, may pull the temporary crown off.
-It is advised to stay away from sticky or chewing foods and gum until the permanent crown is cemented in place.
+It is advised to stay away from sticky or chewy foods until the permanent crown is cemented in place.